Overcoming Pain, Suffering, and Grief

 5. Therefore, grief should be treated with the same amount of seriousness as we treat bodily wounds: to choose the healing power of self-love, compassion, patience, and the support of others.
 All of our anger — the most inflammatory form of suffering, as it often leads to hatred — stems from suppressed grief, paired with our unexamined fear of death, which often robs us of agency in the heat of the moment.
 Because grief transforms us as it passes through us, it feels like an incredibly vulnerable state, and that is what often triggers feelings of fear and anger.
 But grief must be allowed to exist, to be expressed, and to be healed, and it is our opportunity to face our fear of death as it creeps into our consciousness once again.

 6. While grief seems like an entirely negative aspect of the human experience, it is just another bridge between states of being, and all bridges can be crossed.
-From the animal kingdom living exclusively at the mercy of physical pain, to overcoming the mental machinations of needless suffering, to the final “letting go” of healing grief, we then cross into liberation, in which we neither question nor resist nor mourn the agony of the lived experience, as we have fully internalized love and compassion for the experience itself.
+From the animal that lives exclusively at the mercy of physical pain, to overcoming the mental machinations of needless suffering, to the final “letting go” that heals grief, we then cross into liberation, in which we neither question nor resist nor mourn the agony of the lived experience, as we have fully internalized love and compassion for the experience itself.
+This is the active dissolution of suffering.

-8. It’s easy to at first see pain as punishment, especially when it is inflicted upon us by other humans.
+8. Subconsciously, it’s easy to at first understand pain as a punishment, especially when it is inflicted upon us by other humans.
 This is the way our primate brains are wired: to learn as quickly as possible from negative stimuli, and to internalize the false idea that even the smallest of mistakes are “unforgivable.”
-However, our survival no longer hinges on fixating upon pain or slight missteps in our behavior.
-Compassion and technology have reached all-time highs in modernity, but the evolutionary structure of our brains has not yet caught up, and afflictions such as anxiety and anger arise even when we’re not in danger.
+However, our survival generally no longer hinges on fixating upon pain or slight missteps in our behavior.
+Globalization has resulted in tremendous increases to the average human’s lifespan, but the evolutionary structure of our brains has not yet caught up, and afflictions such as anxiety and anger arise even when we’re not in mortal danger.

-9. When we see pain or anxiety as punishment, we make all sorts of judgments — of those who hurt us, but also of ourselves.
-We create narratives to self-destruct or protect our ego, often obsessively: of worthiness, of value, and arbitrary social constructs which we learned from others.
+9. When we’re in pain, we often make all sorts of judgments — of those who hurt us, but also of ourselves.
+We create narratives to control or protect our ego, often obsessively, even if it results in self-destruction: of worthiness, of value, and arbitrary social constructs which we learned from others.
 And so the mind confuses suffering for pain, and attempts to overcome it by dissecting it, thus creating even more suffering.
-You cannot learn from pain if you wrapping yourself in delusions in an attempt to protect your ego.
+You cannot learn from pain if you wrap yourself in delusions in an attempt to protect your ego.
 Until we are uncompromisingly honest with ourselves and with others, we run the risk of living lives that are propped up on values we may not even truly hold, but seem convenient and acceptable based on the external social structures we’re familiar with.
 This, of course, is a subconscious fear that, if unchecked, controls us.

 11. So pain and suffering remain profitable as invisible villains of the consumerist narrative.
 Our interpretations of these feelings are hugely influential on our culture and the flow of money and power when death remains the ultimate ruling fear of the living.
 Almost everything we choose to do, including who we hand power to, can be boiled down to a reaction to that which pains or scares us.

 12. Our aversion to pain and suffering, our fear of death, is what kept us alive as early humans, but cultivating awareness of this trap is what leads us out of the mental prison.
 Negative emotions will never feed positive ones.
 So we must look at the feelings we reject and see them as teachers.
 Accepting pain as a defining characteristic of what it means to be human is what will liberate us: by observing pain without judgment, it cannot manipulate us.
-This is freedom from suffering.
+In accepting pain, you are free from suffering.

 13. This is how you endure torture.
 This is how you survive pain that is designed to break your spirit, and in doing so we become strong enough to save ourselves and others.
 This is the strength that the ruling class does not have, and fears you will achieve.